-Last year, during the time of working from home and online schooling, I have found that having a household full of people all day long can sometimes be a challenge.
-During that time, I determined I needed at least an hour a day to myself, as not to go completely crazy.
+During the days of working from home and online schooling, I have found that having a household full of people all day long can sometimes be a challenge.
+I quickly realized I needed at least an hour a day to myself, as not to go completely crazy.
 I decided to take up a new hobby – quilting!
-With Winter upon us, we can always use more quilts on cold evenings.
+I found myself loving this new challenge and now that the kids are (finally) back to in person learning, I have continued quilting 🧵

-So, it was time to dust off my sewing machine, find a little space for myself and start my new activity.
+After finding and claiming a space in my house that is just mine, I set up my sewing machine and organized all my fabrics.
 I started with something small, like a face mask.
 I mastered that task pretty easily.
 For a fleeting moment, all was right with the world.
 Then came the bigger project – the quilt.

 Well, It took a little while, but now I make a pretty nice quilt.
 For every quilt I make, I sew on a Penless Fabric Label.
-These are so cute and I am able to document who I made the quilt for, when I made it and if it is a gift for someone.
-With these fabric labels, I can sew them on the inside of a beach bag I am giving to my niece or onto a stuffed animal that I’m giving to my baby nephew.
+These are so cute and I am able to attach a video so I can document who I made the quilt for, when I made it and if it is a gift for someone.
+With these fabric labels, I can also sew them on the inside of a beach bag I am giving to my niece or onto a stuffed animal that I’m giving to my baby nephew.
 The possibilities are endless!